 So how do I recommend you get through the intimidating length and complexity of the Spartan X Course?

 Start here: don’t take it all on at once.

 As I describe in my article “Why I Don’t Mow My Lawn (And Ten Other Time-Saving and Productivity Tips“, I’m a big fan of “chunking” long tasks into short bursts.
 This is very similar to my “bucket” concept, as described below and straight from the article above:

 “I used to keep a checklist.
 One really long, annoying list, filled with items like:

--Write article about rehabilitating shoulder
+-Write an article about rehabilitating shoulder

 -Arrange and schedule podcast interview

 I thought I was being clever and efficient by keeping one long tally of everything I needed to get done and checking it off as I went along.
 After all, if you want to get things done, you need to write them down, right?
 Each night, I’d a crumple into an exhausted heap, having checked off as many items as possible.
 Then I’d wake up the next day to begin checking off items again.

 The checklist is a cruel system—a never-ending loop with no start and no end.

 I have a much smarter, cleaner system now—I use “buckets.”
 I simply assign days to specific tasks, and I do only those tasks on those specific days.
 For example: